MadeleineWalder/SushiCat/README.md

 ![menu on mobile](/docs/screenshots/mmobile.jpg)

+Tests passed.

-Clicking on 'Sign-up' in the navigation bar should take them to the sign up page:
+Clicking on 'Sign-up' in the navigation bar should take the user to the sign up page:

 Sign up page on desktop: